slamora/brackets-wiki/Troubleshooting.md

 Some archiving programs, such as [Keka](http://www.kekaosx.com/en/) don't appear to preserve file permissions when unarchiving zip files.
 (More info [here](https://github.com/adobe/brackets/issues/1158)).
 If you run into this issue on Mac, try to unarchive the zip file by using Finder.

-### 2. Clear The Cache
+### 3. Clear The Cache
 If you had previously used Brackets, your cache may have information that is conflicting with the most recent version.
 [Find your cache folder](https://github.com/adobe/brackets/wiki/Cache-Folder) and delete the cache.

-### 3. Run Brackets From The Command Line
+### 4. Run Brackets From The Command Line
 Next, try running Brackets from the command line.
 Open up a Terminal (or Command Prompt in Windows), navigate to the executable, and run Brackets.
 (On Mac, type `open bin/mac/Brackets.app`.).
 Did an error appear?
+If so, file an issue or find us on IRC or the mailing list and we'll try to figure it out.

 ## Brackets Is Acting Weird
 ### Debug w/ The Developer Tools